ETHZ-RobotX/SuperMegaBot/docs/installation/rss-workspace.md

 {: .important }
 Please [create an issue](https://github.com/ETHZ-RobotX/rss_workspace/issues) for any missing library, package, driver, error, or any kind of unclear instruction related to the RSS Workspace.

+The **RSS Workspace** is a all-in-one development environment for the Super Mega Bot (SMB).
+It contains all the necessary packages, tools, and configurations to develop, simulate, and test the SMB project.

-The **RSS Workspace** is built to provide an out-of-the-box working environment for simulation tasks and connecting with the SMB Physical Robot.
-It leverages [Docker](https://www.docker.com/), [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) to provide a consistent and reproducible development environment across different platforms.
+Under the hood, the workspace uses [Docker](https://www.docker.com/) and [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) to provide a consistent development environment across different platforms.

 This has been tested on the following platforms:
 - ✅ Ubuntu 22.04/20.04 AMD64